iwanteggroll/compliancebeat/README.md

 * Windows
   * Open an administrative powershell prompt
   * Run `.\installer.ps1 -elasticsearch_ip IP -team STRING` (no spaces for the team parameter)
+  * When prompted for credentials, the account needs to be a Domain Admin account.
 * Linux (TBD)

 ## Writing a Check